 Garnish with some green onions, add some fresh cracked pepper to it and dive on it, but be careful the skillet is hot!
 I have a tendency to add Valentina’s hot sauce to everything and I did to this as well.

-- 1 ½ lbs baby yukon potatoes, washed, dried, halved
+- 1 ½ pounds baby yukon potatoes washed, dried, halved

-- 300 g Montréal smoked meat, sliced (corned beef works too)
+- 300 grams Montréal smoked meat sliced (corned beef works too)

 - 3 large eggs

 - Bacon grease rendered from the cooked bacon

 - Thyme fresh (a pinch of dried thyme works also)